fzi-forschungszentrum-informatik/P3IV/README.md

   * Inherently supports advanced the map data library Lanelet2: utilization of HD offline maps, routing functionalities, intersection calculations
   * Inherently supports real world drone datasets, such as INTERACTION Dataset
   * Contains modular visualization functions that can be easily combined in application-specific plots
-  * Released under the BSD 3-Clause license
+  * Released under the BSD 3-Clause license.

 ## What is P3IV not?